nusCS2113-AY1920S1/website/admin/project-w12-mid-v14.md

 * Update documentation to match the product.

-* Create the first version of your _Project Portfolio Page (PPP)_.
+* Update your _Project Portfolio Page (PPP)_ appropriately.
 Reason: **Each member needs to create a PPP** to describe your contribution to the project.
 Creating a PPP takes a significant effort; it is ==too risky to leave it to the last week of the project==.

 <div class="indented-level2">